Methodology

 Ethics

 We identify our agents with a stable UA token and honour opt-outs declared in robots.txt and headers.
-We don't store PII and we rate-limit against target domains.
+We don’t store PII, we never complete payments or submit real registration details, and we rate-limit against target domains.
 Anything you see in a public friction report, an agent acting on behalf of a real customer could also encounter.